padogrid/bundle-snappydata-template/README_TEMPLATE.md

 ## Directory Tree View

 [Enter a directory tree view.
-Try to keep it short by showing only core nested items.]
+Try to keep it short by showing only core nested items.
+Delete this line.]

 ```console
 bundle-template/